Wall Street Breakfast: 'China Trade Deal Is Fully Intact'

 MLB is back, but questions remain about the season.

-Sanofi (NASDAQ:SNY), Translate Bio (NASDAQ:TBIO) expand mRNA vaccine collaboration.
+Sanofi (SNY), Translate Bio (TBIO) expand mRNA vaccine collaboration.

-SoftBank (OTCPK:SFTBY) plans to sell up to $21B worth of T-Mobile (NASDAQ:TMUS) stock.
+SoftBank (OTCPK:SFTBY) plans to sell up to $21B worth of T-Mobile (TMUS) stock.

-Spotify (SPOT) launches on Comcast's (NASDAQ:CMCSA) Xfinity cable service.
+Spotify (SPOT) launches on Comcast's (CMCSA) Xfinity cable service.

-Carnival (NYSE:CCL) cancels all cruises through Sep.
+Carnival (CCL) cancels all cruises through Sep.
 30.

-JPMorgan predicts Nikola (NASDAQ:NKLA) will lose a third of its value.
+JPMorgan predicts Nikola (NKLA) will lose a third of its value.

-American Airlines (NASDAQ:AAL) to raise $2B from increased share sale.
+American Airlines (AAL) to raise $2B from increased share sale.

 In Asia, Japan +0.5%.
 Hong Kong +1.6%.
 China +0.2%.
 India +1.5%.